nicehash/NiceHashQuickMiner/README.md

 * autostart service (nhqmservice.exe),
 * OCTune and
 * (optional) XMRig CPU Miner (xmrig.exe).

+Data for optimisation profiles is here: https://github.com/nicehash/NiceHashQuickMiner/blob/main/optimize/data_002.json ** IF you have any suggestions for improvements (better clocks for better efficiency), open [issue](https://github.com/nicehash/NiceHashQuickMiner/issues) and let us know.**

 # Download, installation, how to run, uninstallation